LLaSA: Large Language and Structured Data Assistant: Method

 The Hyperedge Fusion module is a Multilayer Perceptron (MLP) that integrates the information collected from both the neighbors of hypernode \( e \) and itself.
 This process is defined as follows:

 The Hyperedge2Node attention module then aggregates information to node $v$ from its neighbor hypernodes $e \in \mathcal{N}_v$.

-where $f_{\mathcal{V} \rightarrow \mathcal{E}}$ is another attention function, $K_v^l = \{\mathbf{h}_e^l | e \in \mathcal{N}_v\}$ represents the set of representations at layer $l$ of all hyernodes connected to the node $e$.
+where $f_{\mathcal{E} \rightarrow \mathcal{V}}$ is another attention function, $K_v^l = \{\mathbf{h}_e^l | e \in \mathcal{N}_v\}$ represents the set of representations at layer $l$ of all hyernodes connected to the node $e$.

-The attention function $f$ used in the equation (\ref{eq:1}, \ref{eq:2}) is similar to transformer \cite{vaswani_attention_2017}, the function $f$ is defined as follows:
+The attention function $f$ used in the equation (\ref{eq:1}, \ref{eq:3}) is similar to transformer \cite{vaswani_attention_2017}, the function $f$ is defined as follows:

 where $\mathbf{X}$ is the representations of input nodes or hyperedges. $\mathbf{Y}$ is the intermediate representations.
-SetMH is the multi-head set attention mechanism defined as follows (for simplicity, we only consider single-head self-attention here):
+SetMHA is the multi-head set attention mechanism defined as follows (for simplicity, we only consider single-head self-attention here):

 where $\omega$ is a learnable query vector, $\mathbf{W}^K$ and $\mathbf{W}^V$ are the key and value matrices.

 In summary, HyperTrans first updates the representation of a hypernode based on the neighboring nodes, and then updates the neighboring nodes using the updated representation of the hypernode.